Rangers vs. Rockies Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Jon Gray (3-1) will take the mound for the Rangers, his ninth start of the season.
+- The Rangers will hand the ball to Andrew Heaney (2-3) for his ninth start of the season.

 |Opponent